-Please note since Stackube is a baremetal k8s cluster, cloud provider based volume are not supported by default.
+Please note since Stackube is a baremetal k8s cluster, cloud provider based volume like GCE, AWS etc is not supported by default.

-But unless you are using emptyDir or hostPath, we will recommend always you the Cinder RBD based block device as volume described below in Stackube, this will bring you much higher performance.
+But unless you are using emptyDir or hostPath, we will recommend always you the "Cinder RBD based block device as volume" described below in Stackube, this will bring you much higher performance.